unified

 // …

-The below example, b.js, shows a similar looking example that operates on the frozen rehype interface because it does not call rehype.
+A similar looking example is broken as operates on the frozen interface.
 If this behavior was allowed it would result in unexpected behavior so an error is thrown.
-This is invalid:
+This is not valid:

 import {rehype} from 'rehype'